It may be

-The physical power and one develops during Aikido training needs to be focused but kept somewhat in balance, either physically, mentally, or both, and advantage can be taken by being in the right place at the right time and making clean technique.
+The physical power and coordination that one develops during Aikido training needs to be focused but balance, either physically, mentally, or both, and advantage can be taken by being in the right place at the right time and making clean technique.
 But explained above, there are several ways